kalvingarcia/toy-AES/README.md

 # toy-AES
+About
-This is a rudimentary AES implementation in C++.
-It shows my understanding of the AES paradigm and the different encryption sections could be substituted for more sophisticated algorithms.<br>
+This is a rudimentary AES implementation in C++ and the different encryption sections could be substituted for more sophisticated algorithms.
+As it stands, this implementation is to test my understanding of the AES components and is not at all secure.<br>

 This project was completed as an assignment in my cybersecurity course on November 12, 2021.
 I also used skills I learned from my cryptography course.